dagger/dagger/docs/guides/oy1q7-writing_extensions_nodejs.md

 ### Implement the extension

-1. Create and open `ext/index.ts`, using the following as a skeleton for the implementation
+1. Create and open `index.ts`, using the following as a skeleton for the implementation

 ```typescript
 import { client, DaggerServer, gql } from "@dagger.io/dagger";